-An anesthetist will see your child before surgery and advise you on the risks of GA.
+An anaesthetist will see your child before surgery and advise you on the risks of GA.

 In some cases, a course of oral antibiotics is given post-operation to help prevent infection.
 If the wound is infected your child may require regular daily dressings until complete healing occurs.